May 29, 2020 | Safety vs Freedom: The Landscape of Post-PhD Careers.

 The holy grail of the job market is how to achieve a high amount of personal freedom, while at the same time, maintaining a comfortable, stable life without worrying about tomorrow.
 We listed a few main classes of post-PhD career trajectories and compared how these trajectories look in our two-dimensional space.

 In academia, the trajectory can be a rollercoaster.
 It is true especially if you work in a highly competitive field.
 You start from a 3-6 year PhD contract which gives you a certain amount of freedom and stability.
-But then, you need to go through the turbulent a.k.a.
-“Postdoc” phase.
-It means short contracts, severe competition, intense grant writing, student supervision, promoting your research, etc.
+But then, you need to go through the turbulent also known as, “Postdoc” phase.
+It means short contracts, severe competition, intense grant writing, student supervision, promoting your research, et cetera.

 Many PhDs also successfully start freelance careers.
 Freelancing includes working as consultants, coaches, data scientists, or software developers.
 In freelancing, the amount of personal freedom is high.
 You have no boss and no one else depends on you.
 You can also choose where you want to work from and when.
 Work stability starts at low levels but increases gradually along with developing your brand, acquiring a base of returning clients, and increasing your income and savings.

 Shortly after, Natalia came back to the Netherlands and marched straight into the Chamber of Commerce to registered her company, Ontology of Value.
-The company aims at helping researchers in self-discovery and in finding new avenues in industry.
+The company aims at helping researchers in self-discovery and in finding new avenues in industry as well working on their professional development.
 It offers intensive career workshops and creating new recruitment solutions adapted to hiring highly qualified professionals who value non-material aspects of their jobs.

 Do You Need More Information About The Post-PhD Career Tracks?